Air Fryer Baked Potatoes

-The best Air Fryer Baked Potato recipe!
-This easy cooking method makes perfect baked potatoes with fluffy insides and crispy skins.
+These Air Fryer Baked Potatoes are fluffy inside with the best crispy potato skins.
 Serve them as a side dish or load them up with toppings to make them a meal.

-Since an air fryer cooks by circulating hot air around the food in the basket, it is amazing at crisping up everything from Air Fryer Broccoli to Air Fryer Sweet Potato Fries and Air Fryer Fried Chicken.
+- Extra crispy skins: Since an air fryer cooks by circulating hot air around the food in the basket, it is amazing at crisping up everything from Air Fryer French Fries to Air Fryer Fried Chicken.
 So it’s no surprise that air fryer potatoes have the crispiest skins around.

 How to Make Air Fryer Baked Potatoes